MAS2801 : Vector Calculus

 Scalar and vector fields; double and triple integrals; parametric representations of curves and surfaces; tangent vector and line integrals; normal vector and surface integrals; differential operators (gradient, divergence, curl, and Laplacian);

-suffix notation and the summation convention; operators in spherical and cylindrical coordinates; Gauss', Stokes' and Green's theorems; Laplace and Poisson equations; heat and wave equations.
+suffix notation and the summation convention; operators in spherical and cylindrical coordinates; Gauss', Stokes' and Green's theorems; Laplace and wave equations.

 |Guided Independent Study||Assessment preparation and completion||1||6:00||6:00||Revision for class test|